 That spell of 6 minutes stunned everyone in the world and sent the red sea of fans at the stadium into a frenzy.
 Both sides made sure that there won’t be any more goals as the game headed to penalties.
 Jerzy Dudek the Liverpool custodian made a hero of himself as he saved two penalties and Liverpool won the match 3-2 on penalties.

 The Champions League finals will always be a cacophony of drama and unrivaled pressure and produce iconic moments.
-As the showpiece draws closer and the hype builds, Betway ranked their top 10 UEFA Champions League moments as well.

 This year’s final between Manchester City vs Chelsea is expected to be epic.
 Not just the rivalry between the English Premier League clubs is legendary but also the continued match-up between the manager Pep Guardiola and Thomas Tuchel.